jetify-com/devbox/docs/app/docs/contributor-quickstart.md

     ```

     :::info
     The first time you run `devbox shell` may take a while to complete due to Devbox downloading prerequisites and package catalogs required by Nix.
 This delay is a one-time cost, and future invocations and package additions should resolve much faster.
     :::

 1. Use the packages provided in your development environment

     The packages listed in your project's `devbox.json` should now be available for you to use.
-For example, if the project's `devbox.json` contains `python310`, you should now have `python` in your path:
+For example, if the project's `devbox.json` contains `python@3.10`, you should now have `python` in your path:

     ```bash
-    python --version
+    $ python --version
+    Python 3.10.9
     ```
-    The above should return 3.10

 1. Your host environment's packages and tools are also available, including environment variables and config settings.

     ```bash
     git config --get user.name
     ```

+1. You can search for additional packages using `devbox search <pkg>`.
+You can then add them to your Devbox shell by running `devbox add [pkgs]`

 1. To exit the Devbox shell and return to your regular shell: